 Staff must be present for the entire session including staff training and the closing service.
-If you cannot be present for the entire event, you cannot serve on staff.
+If you cannot be present for the entire time, you cannot serve on staff.
 No exceptions will be made.

 Pre-Camp Staff Training

 Staff arrive on Saturday and spend the weekend getting to know one another and learning about their role.

 Staff stay at Greensboro Elementary School where we hold camp.